Halifax and South Western Railway: Canadian National

-Under CNR, the H&SW trackage saw significant infrastructure improvements to ballast, drainage, sleeper ties, rails, switches and bridges.
+Under the CNR, the H&SW trackage saw significant infrastructure improvements to ballast, drainage, sleeper ties, rails, switches and bridges.
 The line still had significant curvature throughout, a result of the rugged local topography on the South Shore (locals called the H&SW the "Hellish Slow & Wobbly"), but the improvements brought respectable track speeds and service improvements.

-The Intercolonial Railway / Canadian Government Railways Halifax terminal trackage inherited by CNR underwent significant change in the late 1910s with the construction and opening of a new south-end terminal and station in 1920.
-The project saw a massive railway cut built across the isthmus of the Halifax Peninsula which affected the H&SW tracks that connected with the ICR mainline near Africville.
+The Intercolonial Railway / Canadian Government Railways Halifax terminal trackage inherited by the CNR underwent significant change in the late 1910s with the construction and opening of a new south-end terminal and station in 1920.
+The project excavated a massive railway cut across the isthmus of the Halifax Peninsula, which affected the H&SW tracks that connected with the ICR mainline near Africville.
 In 1921, the Halifax end of the H&SW was shifted to join the new alignment in the rock cut by constructing what became known as "Southwestern Junction" in the community of Fairview, adjacent to a large new roundhouse complex.

 In the years before the domination of publicly funded highways, the H&SW formed a critical transportation link between the various communities, as well as steam ship connections at Yarmouth (to Boston and New York) and Halifax (to Europe).

 In the 1920s, the former M&VBR line was proving uneconomic after the closure of iron ore mines at Torbrook and the port at Port Wade.
-CNR applied in 1925 to abandon west of Middleton, but permission was given to abandon only west of Bridgetown.
-By 1928, bridges were removed and trackage would be removed in the following years.
+The CNR applied in 1925 to abandon west of Middleton, but permission was given to abandon only west of Bridgetown.
+By 1928, bridges were removed, and trackage was removed in the following years.